Scientific Interests:

 Recent Research Highlights:

-• Science with CTA Book Published.
+• Science with CTA Book Published (2019).
 The book Science with the Cherenkov Telescope Array has been published by World Scientific; the book can be found here .

-• Second Workshop on Antideuterons in the Cosmic Rays (UCLA).
+• Second Workshop on Antideuterons in the Cosmic Rays at UCLA.
 Antideuterons have never been detected in the cosmic rays, but their presence could have major implications for new physics, including modiels of dark matter and primordial black holes.
 Rene Ong, Philip von Doetinchem (U. Hawaii), Kerstin Perez (MIT), and Mirko Boezio (INFN-Trieste) organized the second workshop at UCLA in March 2019 to explore the science of antideuterons, both from the theoretical and experimental perspective.
 The workshop was entitled Antideuteron 2019.
+The review article summarizing the meeting can be found here.

 • The Science with CTA document released.
 The exciting science program to be carried out by CTA has been put forward in detail in a 200-page document Science with the Cherenkov Telescope Array.
 This science program was developed over a period of more than five years by hundreds of scientists in the CTA Consortium.
 The first version of the document was uploaded to the arXiv archive by Rene Ong on 23 September 2017; an revised version was uploaded on January 22, 2018.
 For more details, see the Press Release on the main CTA web site.